RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 Translating this to 2021 products...

-- 🥤 Labella: Carobao Mixed Berry energy drink
+- 🥤 LaBella: Carobao Mixed Berry energy drink
 - 🍫 Chocomodels: Ferrero Rocher
 - 👱‍♀️ Pavlovian Conditioner: TRESemmé hair conditioner
 - 🔈 Kobashi Home System: Amazon Echo Dot
 - 🤖 Marvin Multipurpose Robot: probably a Roomba

 The store was another holy shit moment for people.
 When they ordered items, they were actually delivered!
-This added to the immersion -- even if the items were shitty things like energy drinks!
+This added to the immersion -- even if the items were cheap things like energy drinks!
 People soon started posting their orders on the general chat, and the memes flourished:

 <br />